 Hardik Pandya in trouble!
-Mumbai Indians all-rounder to be booked for tweet on BR Ambedkar
+Court orders FIR against Mumbai Indians all-rounder over ‘tweet’ on BR Ambedkar

 He added that by doing this, Pandya has hurt the sentiments of an entire community and should be adequately and suitably punished for his ‘crass act’.

-The tweet was deleted from Hardik Pandya’s Twitter account as soon as controversy erupted.
+However, reports now suggest that the tweet may have not been made from Pandya’s official handle @hardikpandya7, but from @sirhardik377.
+According to reports, even the complaint is based on a December 26 tweet from the latter Twitter handle.
+However, this could not be independently verified as the handle from which the tweet was allegedly made could not be found on Twitter.

 Pandya had last represented India on the South Africa tour.
 The all-rounder featured in all the matches on that tour (three Tests, six ODIs and three T20Is) and was later given rest for the recently concluded Nidahas Trophy.

 In his two-year-long career, Hardik Pandya has played six Tests, 38 ODIs and 30 T20Is.